Betty White: 2010–2021: Career resurgence

-Hot in Cleveland (2010–2015)

 In June 2010, White took on the role of Elka Ostrovsky, the house caretaker on TV Land's original sitcom Hot in Cleveland along with Valerie Bertinelli, Jane Leeves, and Wendie Malick.
 Hot in Cleveland was TV Land's first attempt at a first-run scripted comedy (the channel has rerun other sitcoms since its debut).
 White was only meant to appear in the pilot of the show but was asked to stay on for the entire series.
 In 2011, she was nominated for a Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series for her role as Elka, but lost to Julie Bowen for Modern Family.
 The series ran for six seasons, a total of 128 episodes, with the hour-long final episode airing on June 3, 2015.